 I have a friend who owns a violin making shop, Peter Prier & Sons Violins in Salt Lake City.
-In this shop they have very specialized equipment for creating the structure of a violin, and some of this equipment is expensive.
+In this shop, they have very specialized equipment for creating the structure of a violin, and some of this equipment is expensive.
 If one of their workers were to use this equipment, even after hours, to work on a private project, then I could understand an Inventions agreement that had a claim on the resulting violin.
-It is something the violin maker could not do without that eqiupment.
+It is something the violin maker could not do without that equipment.

 But this clause has been stretched, distorted, abused and extended in our modern world so much, that people often don't even remember where it came from (old-world things like making violins).

-Several years ago, when leaving a company, I was visiting with the CEO who is a really great guy.
-In this conversation I mentioned some open source software I had created while employed with the company, and that I wanted to release it at large.
+Several years ago, when leaving a company, I was visiting with the CEO who is a great guy.
+In this conversation, I mentioned some open source software I had created while employed with the company, and that I wanted to release it at large.
 He suddenly became very serious, and asked a few more questions which led to him asking, "So did you use the work laptop while creating this software?"

 The other assertion that is even more obscene is when a company then makes the stance that you can only use a workstation for company work, period.
 Then there is no confusion, right?

 The situation with that CEO was resolved completely amicably, by the way.
-I mentioned to him that if he felt the company had an ownership stake in something I created on my own time, because I used their laptop as a terminal to connect to my own cloud devices, then by that same logic shouldn't I have a claim over the company's IP, when I did any work from home, through my own networking equipment and hardware?
+I mentioned to him that if he felt the company had an ownership stake in something I created on my own time because I used their laptop as a terminal to connect to my own cloud devices, then by that same logic shouldn't I have a claim over the company's IP, when I did any work from home, through my networking equipment and hardware?

 Why is it that the second claim feels so ridiculous, yet to some people, the first claim does not?